astropy/astropy-benchmarks/README.md

 Running benchmarks against a local commit
 -----------------------------------------

-If you are trying to improve the performance of astropy and you have made some commits in your local repository that you want to test before opening a pull request to astropy (or before a pull request is merged).
-To do this, we need to switch from using the upstream repository to the repository on your computer, which is done by editing `asv.conf.json`:
+Say you have a local clone of `astropy`, and you would like to run benchmarks against your local changes.
+To do this, edit `asv.conf.json` to switch the `repo` entry from the upstream repository to your local repository:

 ```diff
 {